lh9171338/PyTorch/README.md

 # 1. Introduction

-This repository is PyTorch Tutorials.
+This repository is PyTorch tutorials.

 # 2. More Resources